 - Think about something relaxing.
 What’s your happy place?
 Swaying in a hammock?
 Taking a snooze on a beach?
 Fishing on a lake?
 Let your mind wander as you imagine the details…

-- Read an actual book (an electronic one can disrupt your sleep cycles).
+- Read a book.
 This tried and true method works like a charm.
 Just make sure the book isn’t TOO exciting.
 Then you won’t want to put it down.

 - Avoid caffeine, like coffee, soda, and chocolate, within six hours of bed.
 No explanation needed.

 - Eat dinner at least two hours before going to bed.
 This will give you time to digest, which will make you feel more comfortable, and will help you avoid indigestion and stomach and sleep disturbances.

 - Power down your electronics 30-60 minutes before your target bed time.
 The light from your phone, TV, or tablet screens could keep you up, and distract you from sleep.

 - Avoid alcohol.
 Drinking close to bedtime can shorten the time spent in the deeper stages of sleep that leave you well rested.
 Not to mention it dehydrates you.